jwosty/DenverFP-FRP/README.md

 * `Remoting.fs`
   * Contains a remoting function that executes on the server side but can be called from the client side (internally using AJAX remoting mechanisms).
 It's only performing a string reversal for demonstration purposes; you can of course perform much more complicated server-side operations here.

 Note: The one tweak in functionality we made is to remove the `submit` button next to the text box from [the original template](https://github.com/dotnet-websharper/templates/blob/0baf2861df31658d7aa087273031ba200a2e655a/FSharp/ClientServer/Client.fs#L22), in order to demonstrate how reactive values continuously update.
-It's obviously not a good idea to use it how this project is using it, since every user keystroke in the input box causes a web request to the server.
+It's obviously not a good idea to use it in that way, since every user keystroke in the input box ends up triggering a web request to the server.
 In real code, you'd want to use a submit button or to throttle the requests or something.

 *\* This link is old, but unfourtunately you can't link to particular headers in the 4.x documentation.
-Templates didn't change in 4.x AFAIK, though.
+However AFAIK, templates didn't change in 4.x.
 If you want to find the 4.x documentation, first go [here](https://developers.websharper.com/docs/v4.x/fs), then in the left sidebar, navigate to Basics>Reactive&nbsp;HTML>HTML&nbsp;Templates.*